School of Law

 2. A record of the application of knowledge developed through the course to the students own professional situation.
 The diary will be reviewed regularly in discussions with the personal tutor.

-This is a sample of comments from students on the SALPP course from last year (2011-12)
+This is a sample of comments from other students on the SALPP course:

 'Variety of subjects covered, excellent contributions from colleagues, interesting guest speakers, very professional co-ordination'